WaterFlow: Learning Fast & Robust Watermarks using Stable Diffusion: Additional Results

-Our results indicate a general trade off between perceptual quality and detectability/robustness with the loss weight.
+Our results indicate a general trade-off between perceptual quality and detectability/robustness with the loss weight.
 That is higher loss weights have lower perceptual quality~(PSNR, LPIPS) but are better in robustness metrics (for AUC, TPR\@1\%FPR, WDR).